pcornier/pi3r.co/source/_posts/A-8bit-CPU-simulator.md

 Nothing really complex here, if memory contains $aa $bb at locations 00 and 01 respectively, then $bb is shifted so it becomes $bb00 and $aa is added (OR) to that value.
 The final 16bit value is $bbaa.

-The final function that we could add is a small utility that can load a program into memory.
+The final function that we can add is a small utility which loads a program into memory.
 ```lua
 function memory:loadPRG(prg, address)
   address = address & 0Xffff